How to Make a Chocolate Malteser Trifle.

 Add sherry if serving this to adults but apple juice does the job of keeping the sponge moist just fine too.

 I hope you enjoy making and eating this trifle as much as I do, it really is super easy and fun.
-It keeps well in the fridge for a couple of days but take it out ten minutes before serving to let it warm up a little.
+It keeps well in the fridge for a couple of days but remember to take it out a few minutes before serving to let it warm up a little, it really does taste better that way.

 - 1 handful blueberries